-We highly recommend using Anaconda to manage you Python virtual environments and we know installation via Anaconda Python distributions will work on Mac, Windows, and Linux operating systems.
+We highly recommend using Anaconda to manage your Python virtual environments, and we know installation via Anaconda Python distributions will work on Mac, Windows, and Linux operating systems.
 To begin using the PVGeo Python package, create a new virtual environment and install PVGeo through pip.

 Now you must install VTK to your virtual environment.
 For Linux and Mac users,